OpenEDM/OpenEDM-arc-generator/V1/OpenEDM-arc-generator-V1.1-main-power-inductor-design.md

 L at 25A = 353.59 uH
 ```

-Thus, this core will have an inductance of 500 µH at zero current, and about 354 µH at 25 A, which is quite acceptable.
+Thus, with the number of turns set to 25 (this number was fine-tuned), this inductor will have an inductance of 500 µH at zero current and about 354 µH at 25 A, which is quite acceptable.

 # Winding Calculation